Snory/RobinOnTheWayBlog/content/blog/UnityVFX/index.md

 ---
-title: To create a VFX in unity
+title: To learn a VFX in unity
 date: "2023-07-16T10:00:00.000Z"
-description: "In other word what I had to learn in order to create a VFX in unity"
+description: "Follow my adventure into the realm of visual effects where I will share my discoveries, experiments and breakthroughs"
 ---

 The goal is to create VFX for the game I have in mind, and gosh, I am looking forward to getting it out of my head as I am not able to "crack" it just yet, and it's killing me.